balena-io-experimental/balenahound/README.md

 Auto-indexing repositories manually with a [Python script]((https://eklitzke.org/indexing-git-repos-with-hound)) at the moment.
 Additionally, one can configure the script to run as a cron job in order to look for new repositories and generate latest configuration for Hound.

-Once a new configuration is generated, the script kills and resurrects a new hound to run on the latest configuration.

 ## Running Hound on your board

 1. Deploy hound on [balenaCloud](https://balena.io)